Modeling laser pulses as $\delta$-kicks: reevaluating the impulsive limit in molecular rotational dynamics: Conclusions

 \section{Conclusions}

 In summary, we have assessed the validity of the impulsive limit by examining the full time-evolution operator using a method that solves the time-dependent Schrödinger equation at the operator level.
 Our findings demonstrate that both Gaussian pulses and half-cycle pulses can be accurately described by the sudden limit, provided that the angular momentum is below the critical threshold $l_\mathrm{crit}$, the pulse width $\sigma_t$ or $t_p$ is significantly smaller than the rotational period $\tau_B$, and for half-cycle pulse the pulse is either in the Gaussian limit ($\xi\rightarrow 0$) or the oscillating limit ($\xi = 1$).\\ \\ This can be used to obtain experimental estimates to reliably realize delta kicks for the cases where the laser parameters fall within the sudden limit regime and the molecule's angular momentum is not excessively large.
 Under these constraints, it becomes impossible to differentiate between a delta pulse and a finite-width pulse when examining the matrix elements in the long time limit.
-However, outside this regime, we observe substantial deviations that can be attributed to the to the time evolution within the pulse width. \\\\ This research serves a dual purpose: elucidating the validity boundaries of the impulsive limit and pinpointing specific circumstances under which deviations from the approximation manifest.
+However, outside this regime, we observe substantial deviations that can be attributed to the to the time evolution within the pulse width. \\\\ Our approach, based on the effective potential \eqref{eq:Veff} is similar to approaches based on the Magnus expansion~\cite{magnus1954exponential} and to the technique presented in Ref~\cite{MOSKALENKO20171}, which focuses on the expansion of the time-evolution operator in terms of $\tau_L$, and deriving related expressions (see e.g.\ Eq.~(16) of Ref~\cite{MOSKALENKO20171}).
+However, our method provides new insights for rotational states and the off-diagonal matrix elements of specific molecule-laser interactions.
+By analyzing the deviation from the sudden approximation, we explicitly show how for increasing pulse widths and laser strengths the behavior deviates from the first-order Magnus expansion. \\\\ This research serves a dual purpose: elucidating the validity boundaries of the impulsive limit and pinpointing specific circumstances under which deviations from the approximation manifest.
 Further studies may explore a broader range of pulse shapes, such as, e.g., few-cycle pulses.
 Moreover, the investigation could extend to quantum numbers other than angular momentum $l$, more intricate polarization schemes, or more complex molecules.
 Our findings could be applicable to other applications involving THz pulses, such as their interaction with electrons.
 The enhanced control over molecular dynamics provided by our research might be valuable in fields like ultrafast spectroscopy, laser-induced chemistry, and material processing, where precision is vital for realizing targeted results.
-The novel viewpoints and methodologies proposed in this study could also inspire further research and innovation in molecular rotational dynamics and related fields. \\\\ M.L.~acknowledges support by the European Research Council (ERC) Starting Grant No.~801770 (ANGULON).
+The novel viewpoints and methodologies proposed in this study could also inspire further research and innovation in molecular rotational dynamics and related fields. \\\\ We thank Bretislav Friedrich, Marjan Mirahmadi, and Burkhard Schmidt for insightful discussions.
+M.L.~acknowledges support by the European Research Council (ERC) Starting Grant No.~801770 (ANGULON).